Bootstrap-Based Inference for Cube Root Asymptotics: Heuristics

 Suppose $\mathbf{\theta}_{0}\in\mathbf{\Theta}\subseteq\mathbb{R}^{d}$ is an estimand admitting the characterization

-where $\mathbf{z}$ is a random vector of which a random sample $\{\mathbf{z} _{i}:1\leq i\leq n\}$ is available, and where $m$ is a known function.
-Studying estimation problem of this kind for non-smooth $m$, \cite{Kim-Pollard_1990_AoS} found that $M$-estimators such as
+where $m_{0}$ is a known function, and where $\mathbf{z}$ is a random vector of which a random sample $\mathbf{z}_{1},\ldots,\mathbf{z}_{n}$ is available.
+Studying estimation problems of this kind for non-smooth $m_{0},$ \cite{Kim-Pollard_1990_AoS} gave conditions under which the $M$-estimator